armin-reichert/pacman/README.md

 .endStateMachine();
 ```

 The states of this state machine are implemented as separate (inner) classes.
 However, this is not necessary in simpler cases and is the decision of the implementor.
+Isn't this clear and readable code?

 Pac-Man's state machine: